 - Opportunities to interact with other household pets.

-- Owner teaches kitten which behaviours are allowed e.g. kittens should be discouraged from biting owners.
+- The owner teaches the kitten which behaviors are allowed e.g. kittens should be discouraged from biting owners.
 As part of this conditioning phase, owners must firmly say ‘no’ when a kitten misbehaves, as this will gradually teach them the household rules.

-- Show kitten an alternative. e.g. if you kitten scratches the sofa, owners should firmly say ‘no’, before picking them up and putting them next to the scratching post which they are permitted to scratch on.
+- Show the kitten an alternative.
+For example if your kitten scratches the sofa, owners should firmly say ‘no’, before picking them up and putting them next to the scratching post which they are permitted to scratch.

-Additionally, owners can spend more time with their pets in an attempt to improve the bond they share with their feline friend.
+Additionally, owners can spend more time with their pets in an attempt to improve the bond they share with their feline friends.

 11. Other Family Pets

 When you are a massive animal lover, you cannot help but fill your house with as many different pets as possible.